chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Steps to Validate migration is successful

 1. Check the Automate UI of Automate HA.
 Check whether the data is present in Automate UI for HA.
-1. If you are using the embedded chef server, log in to the Chef-server HA node, and run the following commands:
+1. If you are using the embedded chef server, log in to the Chef Server HA node, and run the following commands:
     - `knife user list`: will give the user list you created in standalone automate.
     - `knife opc org list`: It will give the organization list you created in standalone automate.